-Projects are a series of decisions.
+Projectsl businesses and even life itself are defined by a series of decisions.
 Each decision should, ideally, be the result of thorough research, counseling from the team and historic data.
-Project managers use a decision log to keep stakeholders updated on who authorized a decision and how it came about.
+Managers use a decision log to keep stakeholders updated on who authorized a decision and how it came about.

-A decision log is a critical communication tool that all project managers need to understand.
+A decision log is a critical communication tool that all project managers, business managers, team leaders and decision-makers of any kind need to understand.
 You can use project management software, templates or simply a notepad to track decisions.
-But before we get into how to make one, let’s better understand the definition of a project decision log.
+But before we get into how to make one, let’s better understand the definition of a decision log.

 What Is a Decision Log?

-A decision log is a record of decisions that lead to a choice you make during a project.
+A decision log is a record of decisions that lead to a choice you make during a project, business process or any kind of organizational activity.
 It can be meeting information, a record or a document of the project—it’s all compiled in a decision log and passed on to the project sponsor.

-Communication problems are death to a project.
+Communication problems are death to any type of team.
 A decision log serves as a communication tool that delivers supporting information to stakeholders.
-Decisions don’t just happen in scheduled meetings: they can also be made in casual meetings or between a couple of team members.
+Decisions don’t just happen in scheduled meetings: they can also be made in casual meetings or at any moment, as businesses and project teams need to quickly respond to risks, changes, industry disruptions or larger economic and political phenomena.
 A decision log documents all of that information.

 Why Do You Need a Decision Log?

-Decisions can make or break a project.
+Decisions can make or break a project or business.
 Stakeholders have a vested interest in the decisions that have been made.
 Just as they are updated regularly with stakeholder presentations and status reports, a decision log explains why decisions were made and who authorized them.

-Documentation is key for projects, and while the mainstream project management world might not have yet fully embraced the decision log, they have used thorough documentation forever.
+Documentation is key for managing projects and business operations, and while the mainstream project and business management world might not have yet fully embraced the decision log, they have used thorough documentation forever.
 Documentation offers historic data necessary to plan future projects and also acts as part of a risk management plan when looking at decisions.

 A decision log can merely be a reminder of the course of action.
-There are many decisions made during the life cycle of a project, and sometimes people on the project team need a reminder to avoid unnecessary conflict.
+There are many decisions made during the life cycle of a project or managing the operations of a business and sometimes people on any team need a reminder to avoid unnecessary conflict.
 It also explains who made that decision and why, which can help keep the team from disagreeing.

-Having a project decision log be the one source of truth, accessible to all and easy to share with stakeholders is essential to running a successful project.
+Having a decision log be the one source of truth, accessible to all and easy to share with stakeholders is essential to running a successful project or business.
 ProjectManager is online software that connects hybrid teams, managers and stakeholders with a real-time work management tool.

 Keep your project decision log, change log, issue log, risk log, action log, raid log, risk register or any log you use on the task list view of our software.
 You can attach files, share them with the team and get notified as new items are added.
 Join the 35,000-plus users worldwide and get started free with ProjectManager today.